datacarpentry/semester-biology/exercises/Combining-basics-shrub-volume-carbon-R.md

 This is a follow-up to [Shrub Volume Data Basics]({{ site.baseurl }}/exercises/Dplyr-shrub-volume-data-basics-R).

-Now that you're familiar with the data, Dr. Granger wants you to conduct a preliminary analysis of these data to include in a grant proposal (*she might be a world renowned expert in carbon storage in plants, but she sure doesn't know much about computers*).
+Now that you're familiar with the data, Dr. Morales wants you to conduct a preliminary analysis of these data to include in a grant proposal (*she might be a world renowned expert in carbon storage in plants, but she sure doesn't know much about computers*).
 If you missed it, the [data file]({{ site.baseurl }}/data/shrub-volume-data.csv) is still on the web.

-You might be able to do this analysis by hand in Excel, but Dr. Granger seems to always get funded meaning that you'll be doing this again soon with a much larger dataset.
+You might be able to do this analysis by hand in Excel, but Dr. Morales seems to always get funded meaning that you'll be doing this again soon with a much larger dataset.
 So, you decide to write a script so that it will be easy to do the analysis again.